mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 This short article does not explain the basics of OCaml.
 Nor is it too advanced.
 The functions are kept as simple as possible.
 This is the learner's perspective after all.

+Dr Xavier Leroy was awarded the Milner Award 2016 for achivements including OCaml.

 ### Development environment

 [OPAM](https://opam.ocaml.org) does not seem to install easily in Windows.
 As is my wont in such cases I started with Cygwin and after two days switched to a Ubuntu VM.
 I didn’t think I was gaining much by reporting Cygwin permission issues to owners of OPAM Windows installers.

 The IDE is the venerable emacs.
+All diagrams are drawn using the Tex package, Tikz.

 ### _let_ keyword